flatironinstitute/finufft/docs/install.rst

   brew install libomp fftw

-This happens to also install the latest GCC, which is 8.2.0 in our tests.
+This happens to also install the latest GCC (which was 8.2.0 in Mojave, and 10.2.0 in Catalina, in our tests).

 .. note::